EnsembleUI/ensemble_docs/pages/actions/onViewGroupResume.md

 # Action: onViewGroupResume

-The `onViewGroupResume` action allows users to navigate back to the viewGroup within the app’s navigation stack.
-It removes the current screen from the navigation history, so when the user navigates back, the ViewGroup reappears.
+The `onViewGroupResume` action allows users to execute actions when navigate back to the viewGroup within the app’s navigation stack. when the user navigates back, the ViewGroup reappears and action specified under `onViewGroupResume` is executed.
 This action is useful when working with all type of menus.

 ### Properties